savonet/book/workflow.md

 Some methods allow performing actions on the source.

-- `seek`: seek forward and returns the amount of time effectively seeked.
-The argument is given in seconds relative to current position, so that negative means seek backward.
+- `seek`: seek forward and returns the amount of time effectively seeked, see also [earlier](#sec:seeking).
+The argument is given in seconds relative to current position, so that a negative value instructs to seek backward.
 Seeking is not available on every source (e.g. we cannot seek on an `input.http` source).
-For instance, the following script will loop in the first 10 seconds of the source `s`:
+The following script will loop in the first 10 seconds of the source `s`:

   ```{.liquidsoap include="liq/seek.liq" from=1}
   ```